AT&T Stadium hosted the Tyson-Paul fight, shown here during an unrelated 2016 NFL game. Photo: Drew Tarvin (2016). CC BY 2.0.

 Outtakes

 The fight night failures.
-Netflix peaked at 65 million concurrent streams and experienced widespread buffering.
-Industry experts pointed to CDN capacity and last-mile congestion at ISP peering points.
-Akamai’s Will Law and YouTube’s Sean McCarthy noted there is little that a streaming provider can do when congestion builds at ISP interconnects.
-(Streaming Media, 2024)
+Netflix peaked at 65 million concurrent streams and hit widespread buffering.
+Akamai’s Will Law and YouTube’s Sean McCarthy pointed to CDN capacity and last-mile congestion at ISP peering points, saying little can be done once interconnects congest (Streaming Media, 2024).

 The flash crowd.
 Larry Niven’s 1973 story “Flash Crowd” imagined instantaneous teleportation creating mobs at newsworthy events the moment they were broadcast.
-Internet engineers borrowed the term for sudden traffic spikes.
-A live broadcast creates simultaneous demand that no single server was designed to absorb.
-(Niven, 1973)
+Internet engineers borrowed the term for sudden traffic spikes that no single server was designed to absorb (Niven, 1973).

 Twitch Stream Rewind.
 In September 2025, Twitch launched Stream Rewind, letting subscribers scrub back through live broadcasts.
-The gating was not about caching but about monetization.
-Scrubbing lets viewers skip ads, so Twitch tied the feature to subscriptions before wider rollout.
-The caching and monetization problems are separate constraints.
-Netflix sidesteps the second because its model is subscription-based.
-(Twitch Blog, 2025)
+The gate was monetization, since scrubbing lets viewers skip ads, so Twitch tied it to subscriptions first.
+Netflix sidesteps that problem because its model is already subscription-based (GameSpot, 2025).

 Changelog